 This clump forming plant produces bright rose-pink to salmon flower bracts that look like shrimp; evergreen in frost free areas; an excellent choice for containers and hanging baskets

 Shrimp Plant features showy white tubular flowers with pink bracts at the ends of the branches from early to late summer.
-It has green foliage which emerges light green in spring.
+It has green evergreen foliage which emerges light green in spring.
 The oval leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Shrimp Plant is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.